cPanel installation can be difficult for the first time, but this tutorial will help you in the setup of cPanel on an ElasticHosts cloud server.

 As soon as the imaging process is complete, power up your server using the green power button in the server box.

-Both Linux Containers and Virtual Machines can be accessed using SSH; the most commonly-used SSH client for Windows, and the one we recommend, is PuTTY.
+Virtual Machines can be accessed using SSH; the most commonly-used SSH client for Windows, and the one we recommend, is PuTTY.
 For the most part, Mac and Unix machines have SSH built in.
 If you are unsure about using SSH, check out our video tutorial.

 You can connect to your server using the IP address which appeared on the control pane when powering up; put this into Putty's New Connection window.